machinefi/w3bstream-client-js/README.md

 - `header`: An object that includes `device_id`, `event_type` and `timestamp`.
 - `payload`: The message to send.
 Can be an object or binary data.

+#### client.stop()

+Stops the client.
+This method is only relevant when the client is initialized with batching enabled.